 - Data policy.
 A policy that's applied to one or more tables in a virtual connection to filter data for users.
 For example, use a data policy to apply row-level security to tables in a virtual connection.

 - Policy table.
 A fact or data table in a data policy that is filtered.

 - Policy column.
 A column that's used to filter the data in the policy tables.
 A policy column can be in a policy table or in an entitlement table.

 - Entitlement table.
 A table that includes both a policy column you can use to filter policy tables and another column you can relate (map) to a column in a policy table.

 - Policy condition.
 An expression or calculation that is evaluated for every row at query time.
 If the policy condition is TRUE, then the row is shown in the query.

 License virtual connections and data policies

 Virtual connections and data policies are licensed through Data Management.
 For information about how Data Management licensing works, see License Data Management.

 Enable virtual connections and data policies

-Virtual connections and data policies are automatically enabled on Tableau Server and Tableau Online with Data Management.
+Virtual connections and data policies are automatically enabled on Tableau Server and Tableau Cloud with Data Management.